vannguyengd/gooddata-ui/docs/06_cloudnative__local_dev.md

 id: cloudnative_local_dev
 ---

-The robust authentication setup of GoodData.CN requires careful server-side configuration in order to correctly function in cross-origin requests.
+The robust authentication setup of GoodData Cloud and GoodData.CN require careful server-side configuration in order to correctly function in cross-origin requests.

+For GoodData Cloud, you can modify these settings in the Settings UI: for example, if your GoodData Cloud instance is on `https://example.com`, the Settings UI is on `https://example.com/settings`.
+You can also reach this page from the home page of your GoodData Cloud instance.

 The installation of the GoodData.CN All-in-One image is set up so that cross-origin requests coming from applications running on `http://localhost:8443` work correctly.

+The development setup depends on how you created the application:

 * If you created your application using [accelerator toolkit](02_start__using_boilerplate.md) or followed the instructions in [Integrate into an Existing Application](06_cloudnative__integration.md), the development environment on your local workstation is all set and ready for use.
 * If for some reason you had to deviate from this setup and cannot reconfigure the server to get everything aligned, do the following:
     1. [Use a token authentication provider](#use-a-token-authentication-provider).